 What are Rational Expectations?

 Rational expectations is an economic theory that states that individuals make decisions based on the best available information in the market and learn from past trends.
-Rational expectations suggest that people will be wrong sometimes, but, on average, they will be correct.
+Rational expectations suggest that people will be wrong sometimes, but that, on average, they will be correct.

 Understanding the Concept of Rational Expectations